rylanjorg/CommandLineInterpreter/README.md

 # Linux Command Line Interpreter

+Coursework and documentation can be found in the file 'CLI2.docx'

-## Instructions for compiling/running CLI2.cpp (improved command line interpreter)
+## Instructions for compiling/running CLI2.cpp:

 1. Move CLI2.cpp to the current directory
 2. Run "sudo apt-get install libreadline-dev" to install readline library